acts-project/acts/docs/tracking.md

 ### Combinatorial Kalman Filter

-:::{attention}
+:::{tip}
-A dedicated description of the ACTS implementation of the CKF will be added shortly.
+See [](ckf_core) for information on the CKF implementation found in the core library.
 :::

 As mentioned above, the Kalman formalism can be used for track finding.
 In this case, the smoothing step can be dropped, as the resulting track candidates are likely to be refit regardless, therefore saving some time.
 The CKF explores the event starting from an initial track seed.
 It does this by considering not only a single sequence of measurements, but allowing the branching of the fit at each sensitive surface that is encountered.
 To this end, all or a subset of measurements that are found on each surface are considered.
 Measurements are selected based on their compatibility with the current state estimate, by using their residuals.
 A predicted residual

 $$
   \vec r_k^{k-1} = \vec m_k - \mathbf H_k \vec x_k^{k-1},